Mercedes-Benz S-Class (C217): Facelift

 In September 2017, the S-Class Coupé facelift was launched at the 2017 Frankfurt Auto Show.
 The outgoing S 500/S 550 nameplate has been replaced by the S 560.
 A whole new range of engines have been introduced.
 The new M177 4.0 V8 Biturbo replaces the old M157 5.5 V8 Biturbo in the AMG S 63 4MATIC+.
 4MATIC+ All Wheel Drive is now standard in the AMG S 63 featuring drift mode.
 The S 560 uses a detuned version of the same engine, dubbed the M176.
 A new 9G-Tronic transmission is now standard across the range, with the exception of the AMG S 65, which still uses the 7G-Tronic.

 Discontinuation

 The S-Class Coupé and Cabriolet were discontinued after the 2021 model year without replacement.
 The market for the full-sized S-Class Coupé and Cabriolet had never really caught on, with customers likely better served by the SL-Class hardtop convertible or E-Class Coupé/Cabriolet, the latter two nameplates having more brand equity.
 Although Mercedes-Benz had released numerous model variants in the early 2010s to grow sales, by the end of the decade Mercedes-Benz aimed to simplify its lineup to leave room for new electric vehicles, as well as making things less complex for its dealers.

 Safety and technology

-It features the most advanced driver assistance and safety technology that was available in 2013, including Traffic Sign Assist with wrong-way driving warning function.
+It features driver assistance and safety technology, including Traffic Sign Assist with wrong-way driving warning function.